mvt-project/mvt/docs/ios/records.md

 This JSON file is created by mvt-ios' `CacheFiles` module.
 The module extracts records from all SQLite database files stored on disk with the name *Cache.db*.
 These databases typically contain data from iOS' [internal URL caching](https://developer.apple.com/documentation/foundation/nsurlcache).
 Through this module you might be able to recover records of HTTP requests and responses performed my applications as well as system services, that would otherwise be unavailable.
 For example, you might see HTTP requests part of an exploitation chain performed by an iOS service attempting to download a first stage malicious payload.

 If indicators are provided through the command-line, they are checked against the requested URL.
 Any matches are stored in *cache_files_detected.json*.

 ---

+### `calendar.json`

+!!! info "Availability"
+    Backup: :material-check:
+    Full filesystem dump: :material-check:

+This JSON file is created by mvt-ios' `Calendar` module.
+This module extracts all CalendarItems from the `Calendar.sqlitedb` database.
+This database contains all calendar entries from the different calendars installed on the phone.

+If indicators are provided through the command-line, email addresses are checked against the inviter's email of the different events.
+Any matches are stored in *calendar_detected.json*.

+---